Program Admissions Tests

 College Level Examination Program (CLEP)

-The College-Level Examination Program (CLEP) awards college credit at hundreds of U.S. colleges and universities for demonstrating achievement in a subject by means of a computer-based exam.
-By earning a satisfactory score, one may earn the same amount of credits as a student who successfully completed the same course at that school.
+By gaining a satisfactory score, one may earn the same amount of credits as a student who successfully completed the same course in the classroom, however, no letter grade is awarded.

 What are some benefits of CLEP?